NCL Home > Documentation > Graphics > Graphical Interfaces

 This function creates and draws an XY plot on the given workstation.
 By default, the tickmarks will point outward.

 If either x or y has a _FillValue attribute, this value will be used as a missing value.
-If either of the data arrays have a "long_name" and/or "units" attribute, these will be used to label the X and Y axes.
+If either of the data arrays have a "long_name" and/or "units" attribute, these will be used to label the X and Y axes, unless the tickmarks on the X or Y axes are explicitly labeled using the tmXBMode or tmYLMode resources.

-If gsnYRefLine or gsnXRefLine are set to some value, then a reference line will be drawn at that value.
+• gsnYRefLine / gsnXRefLine if either of these are are set to some value, then a vertical or horizontal reference line will be drawn at that value.

-If gsnAboveYRefLineColor and/or gsnBelowYRefLineColor are set, then the areas between the reference line and the Y-curve are filled in the appropriate color.
+• gsnAboveYRefLineColor /gsnBelowYRefLineColor - if either of these resources are set, then the areas between the reference line specified by gsnYRefLine and the Y-curve are filled in the given colors.

-There are other special gsn resources that apply to XY plots.
+There are many other special GSN resources that apply to XY plots.
 See the gsn resource page for a full list.

 See Also